wojtekkedzior/word-generator/README.md

 ## Conclusion

 Bruteforce is easy to implement and works well up words 8-chars long.
 However anything over that length we see exponential slowdown.
 Using recursion to figure out all the permutations is clearly the best way forward.
-Although my recursion solution generetes some duplicated permutations, it is still a magnatide faster than the brute force solution.
-23 seconds vs 881 ms. When trying to figure out why the recursion is generating more permutations I wrote the loops by hand and iterated exactly the number of times expected for a given length.
-For the 9-char word the solution finished in 660 ms. Therefore the extra 1 million duplicated permutations cost in the vacinity of 200 ms when the generation permutation.
-This penatly is not see when traversing the tree in order to find words.
-Both cases took 5.5 ms to complete.
+23 seconds vs 881 ms, it is a magnitude faster than the brute force solution.
+Intrisingly enough, this app needs more scaling when trying to deal with a 14-letter word.